Duration: | 11 Day(s) - 10 Night(s) |

 Our journey will take us about three hours passing through Kori La pass (2,450m), marked by a pretty Chorten and a stone wall.
 The first part of the journey is through a leafy forest filled with ferns.
 Later road descends rapidly through cornfields and banana groves and passes through the famous turns of Yadi.
 We then follow the Gamri river until the road bifurcates to Dametsi village, where the famous Naga Chham, mask dance with drums originated.

 Trashigang is located about 30 km away at an elevation of 1,000m.
 Trashigang is the center of the biggest and most populated district in the country.
-We will visit the Trashigang Dzong, which stands at the extreme end of the spur, overhanging the Dangmechhu river, the biggest river in Bhutan.
+We will visit the Trashigang Dzong, which stands at the end of the spur, overhanging the Dangmechhu River, the biggest river in Bhutan.
 The fortress serves as the seat of the administration and the monk body.
 Overnight at a hotel.

 Day 6: Tashigang

 Morning witness Tashigang Festival.
-And in the Afternoon drive to Trashiyangtse, Trashiyangtse has located around 76 km from Trashigang.
+And in the Afternoon drive to Trashiyangtse, Trashiyangtse is located around 76 km from Trashigang.
 About 24 km from Trashigang, is located the temple of Gom Kora, set on a small alluvial plateau, overlooking the river.
 Gom Kora is a famous place where Guru Rinpoche is believed to have subdued a demon.
 Further north at Doksum village, we can see women busy weaving traditional Bhutanese fabric.

 Day 7: Tashigang to Bumthang